GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the stinger hive temporarily stops working when he's disrupted (TODO: check if it's the same when shocked)

 #### Thrower
-- same as the Black Tusk variant, except he fires his airburst launcher in volleys of 3 to make dodging harder
+- same as the Black Tusk elite variant, except he fires his airburst launcher much faster

 ## Credits